RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

  * In Design, under OSImage template type select ubuntu template and create blueprint by entering the other details and by adding **tomcat-all-rl** cookbook in configure runlist parameters and save

 4. Launch Blueprint and Access Tomcat
  * Launch the Blueprint from Workzone -> Infrastructure -> Blueprints.
-After launch of Blueprint go to Infrastructure -> Instances, once the node bootstraps access Tomcat at <ip>:8080 and check the version
+After launch of Blueprint go to Infrastructure -> Instances, once the node bootstraps go to Controlpanel -> Additional Parameters -> New Application URL and add **Name** and **URL - http://$host:8080** and save.
+Now click on your Applink in Infrastructure -> Instances and verify Tomcat installtion.

 5. Chef Client Run to upgrade Tomcat version to 8.0
- * Click on Chef-Client run button and Edit the cookbook attributes and select the latest version, save and update runlist Access Tomcat at <ip>:8080 and check for the version
+ * Click on Chef-Client run button and Edit the cookbook attributes and select the latest **Tomcat Version**, save and update runlist
+   Wait until the Instance runlist updates and Now click on your Applink in Infrastructure -> Instances and verify Latest Tomcat installtion.